COVESA/vsomeip/documentation/vsomeipConfiguration.md

         - **queue-size-limit**
             - `On client side`: the queue size limit in bytes of messages sent to the remote service hosted on beforehand specified IP and port.
             - `On service side`: the queue size limit in bytes for responses sent by the service offered on previously specified IP and port.
 If multiple services are hosted on the same port they all share the limit specified.
 - **endpoint-queue-limit-external** - Setting to limit the maximum allowed size in bytes of cached outgoing messages for external communication (message queue size per endpoint).
-By default the queue size for external communication is unlimited.
+By default the queue size for external communication is `unlimited`.
 It can be limited via this setting.
 Settings done in the `endpoint-queue-limits` array override this setting.
 - **endpoint-queue-limit-local** - Setting to limit the maximum allowed size in bytes of cached outgoing messages for local communication (message queue size per endpoint).
-By default the queue size for node internal communication is unlimited.
+By default the queue size for node internal communication is `unlimited`.
 It can be limited via this setting.

 ## 8. TCP Restart Settings

 - **tcp-restart-aborts-max** - Setting to limit the number of TCP client endpoint restart aborts due to unfinished TCP handshake.
 After the limit is reached, a forced restart of the TCP client endpoint is done if the connection attempt is still pending.
+The default value is `5`.
 - **tcp-connect-time-max** - Setting to define the maximum time until the TCP client endpoint connection attempt should be finished.
 If tcp-connect-time-max is elapsed, the TCP client endpoint is forcefully restarted if the connection attempt is still pending.
+The default value is `5000` ms.

 ## 9. Permissions

 - **file-permissions**
     - **permissions-uds** - If UDS is used, this configures the user file-creation mode mask (umask) for the permissions of the sockets.
+The default value is `0666`.

 ## 10. Security